sinzii/drafts/dedot_announcement.md

 ## Dedot also comes with more & more features
 ### Native TypeScript type system for scale-codec
-Instead of using a wrapped codec for `u16`, `u64` in `@polkadot/api`, dedot directly use TypeScript type system to represent these type as `number` or `bigint`.
+Instead of using a wrapped codec (e.g: `u16`, `u64`) in `@polkadot/api`, `dedot` directly use TypeScript type system to represent these types (e.g: `number` or `bigint`).

-This make it easier for new dapp developers get started, and downstream libraries can easily inspect and utilize the types defined.
+This make it easier for new dapp developers get started as they don't have to unwrap the codec (`.toNumber()`, `.toBigint()`, ...) to access the data.
+Also downstream libraries can easily inspect and utilize the types defined for suggestion & type-check.

 ### Adopted latest changes in metadata V14 & V15
 `dedot` creates types dynamically lazily on the fly with information from metadata and the types will be used for scale-codec encoding & decoding data.

 An important change in metadata V15 is `Runtime APIs` information. `dedot` do leverage these information to expose the APIs (eg: [Polkadot](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/runtime.d.ts)) & make the call.

-`dedot` also supports metadata V14 for chains that haven't upgraded to V15 yet OR you simply want to query historical state where only V14 is supported. `dedot` also comes with explicit [Runtime API specs](https://github.com/dedotdev/dedot/tree/main/packages/runtime-specs/src) so you can [call Runtime APIs](https://github.com/dedotdev/dedot/tree/main?tab=readme-ov-file#runtime-apis) with metadata V14 as well.
+`dedot` also supports metadata V14 for chains that haven't upgraded to V15 yet OR you simply want to query/access historical state where only V14 is supported. `dedot` also comes with explicit [Runtime API specs](https://github.com/dedotdev/dedot/tree/main/packages/runtime-specs/src) so you can [call Runtime APIs](https://github.com/dedotdev/dedot/tree/main?tab=readme-ov-file#runtime-apis) with metadata V14 as well.

 ### Build on top of new JSON-RPC specs (and the legacy as well but deprecated soon)
-The new JSON-RPC specs is the new standard and is encourage to use. `dedot` is also using these new apis by default.
+The [new JSON-RPC spec](https://paritytech.github.io/json-rpc-interface-spec/introduction.html) is the new standard and is encouraged to use. `dedot` is also using these new apis by default.

-For the chain that haven't upgraded the the new specs yet, dapps could still be able to connect with those chains via a `LegacyClient`.
-But this will be deprecated soon in favor of the new specs.
+For the chain that haven't upgraded the the new spec yet, dapps could still be able to connect with those chains via a `LegacyClient` that's built on top of the legacy JSON-RPC APIs.
+But this will be deprecated soon in favor of the new spec.

 ### Support light clients (`smoldot`)
-Since `smoldot` has a very good supports for new JSON-RPC specs for better performance.
+Since `smoldot` has a very good supports for new JSON-RPC spec for better performance.
 Developers can connect to the network via `smoldot` light client using the [`SmoldotProvider`](https://github.com/dedotdev/dedot/blob/main/packages/providers/src/smoldot/SmoldotProvider.ts).

 ### Typed Contract APIs
 Another limitations of `@polkadot/api` is lack of types & apis suggestions when working with ink!
 Smart Contracts.
 With `dedot`, we're going to change this forever.
 Similar to how we expose Types & APIs from the runtime metadata, we're using the same trick for ink! smart contracts as well to enable Types & APIs suggestions for any ink! contracts that you're working on.

 Below is quick gif to show you how does it look when you works with a PSP22 smart contract.
 Or if you want to see a working example, here's the [code](https://github.com/dedotdev/dedot/blob/main/zombienet-tests/src/0001-check-contract-api.ts).
+There is more improvements and refinements to do for the Contract APIs, but it's ready for you to explore and play around now.

 ![typink](https://github.com/sinzii/w3-grant-draft/assets/6867026/23f0fe2c-49be-4f38-a432-3d473181ebc6)